nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 Depending on the sample, you must program only the application core (for example, when using NFC samples) or both the network and the application core.

-The steps differ depending on whether you work with |SES| or on the command line and whether you are doing a single or multi-image build.
+The steps differ depending on whether you work with |VSC| or on the command line and whether you are doing a single or multi-image build.

 Using SEGGER Embedded Studio
 ============================